Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Attempts to match a predicate condition and, on success, invokes a parser.
+Attempts to match a predicate condition and, invokes a specified parser on success or failure

 ##### Generic Types